Remembering Savitri Devi (September 30, 1905–October 22, 1982)Greg Johnson

 - The best introduction to Savitri Devi’s life and work is And Time Rolls On: The Savitri Devi Interviews.

 Counter-Currents has now taken over publication of the Centennial Edition of Savitri Devi’s Works.
-The next volume will be Pilgrimage, to be followed by a complete English translation of Memories and Reflections of an Aryan Woman.
+The next volume will be a complete English translation of Memories and Reflections of an Aryan Woman.

 Oswald Mosley a jeho široký patriotismus

 It’s Time to STOP Shopping for Christmas

 Counter-Currents Radio Podcast No. 505 Mark Weber on the Perils of Empire